-A newborn baby will nurse every 2-3 hours during the day and sometimes through the night.
+A newborn baby will breastfeed every 2-3 hours during the day and sometimes through the night.
 It is a wonderful bonding experience but he hours and hours of holding your baby can lead to aches and pains.

 A newborn baby will nurse every 2-3 hours during the day and sometimes through the night.
 It is a wonderful bonding experience, and the benefits to the baby are well researched and understood.
 The hours and hours of holding baby and trying different feeding positions can lead to aches and pains in the back, neck, shoulders and even the wrists!